 DIRECTIONS: In small non-stick skillet, saute chopped tomato in olive oil.
-When tender but not reduced to mush, lower heat and add cream, tarragon and onion powder.
-Simmer few minutes to thicken.
+When tender but not reduced to mush, lower heat and add water, cream, tarragon and onion powder.
+Simmer a few minutes and it will thicken up on its own.
+Only add the xanathan gum if you want it thicker.
 In separate non-stick pan, melt butter and add beaten eggs and cook scrambled just until done.
-Serve eggs with 1/2 of the cream sauce over them.
+Plate 1/2 the eggs with 1/2 of the cream sauce on two serving plates.

 NUTRITIONAL INFO: Makes 2 servings, each containing:

 32.3 g fat